-173 Green Corridors and networks are delineated in the open space plan of the Masterplan which creates a multi-functional landscape that serves habitat, visual amenity, drainage, play and path networks.
+162 Green Corridors and networks of phase 1 are delineated and create a multifunctional landscape that serves habitat, visual amenity, drainage, play and path networks.
 Implementation/delivery and how this relates to the phasing of the development will be particularly important and requires to be integrated into the delivery plan.